unit-io/unitd/docs/usage.md

 Use dot '.' character as topic separator and use three dots '`...`' at the end to subscribe to all topics following the path or use '`*`' character to subscribe to single wildcard topic.

 Following are valid topic subscriptions:
-Subscribe to team alpha all channels
+Subscribe to team alpha all channels and all receivers
 - "key/teams.alpha`...`"

 Subscribe to any team channel1 receiver1